Education

 Texas Telehealth Internship Consortium

-The Texas Telehealth Internship Consortium will train interns using a telehealth model to provide mental health care to traditionally underserved populations who have limited access to counseling services.
+The Texas Telehealth Internship Consortium trains interns using a telehealth model to provide mental health care to traditionally underserved populations who have limited access to counseling services.

 This is a partnership between the Texas A&M Health Telehealth Institute and the Baylor Scott and White Warriors Research Institute.